MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 1. The user chooses the EAM as a second factor.
 1. Entra ID redirects the user's browser session to the EAM URL:
    1. This URL is discovered from the discovery URL provisioned by an admin when they created the EAM.
-   1. The application provides an expired or nearly expired token that contains information tp identify the user and tenant.
+   1. The application provides an expired or nearly expired token that contains information to identify the user and tenant.
 1. The external authentication provider validates that the token came from Entra ID, and checks the contents of the token.
 1. The external authentication provider might optionally make a call to Microsoft Graph to fetch additional information about the user.
 1. The external authentication provider performs any actions it deems necessary, such as authenticating the user with some credential.